ElnazAmanzadeh/2020-11-25-DC-Genomics-Iran/index.md

 {% comment %}
 LOCATION

-This block displays the address and links to maps showing directions if the latitude and longitude of the workshop have been set.
-You can use https://itouchmap.com/latlong.html to find the lat/long of an address.
 {% endcomment %}
 {% assign begin_address = page.address | slice: 0, 4 | downcase  %}
 {% if page.address == "online" %}